dugagjin/lossless-text-compression/readme.md

 ## Files

-There is an LZW file and a main file called codec.js In case of there are a lot of zeros in after encoding with LZW.
-A runlength algorithm is also implemented in runlength.js
+There is an LZW file and a main file called codec.js.

 ### What is already implemented